Jacobian rings and the infinitesimal Torelli Theorem: Introduction

 with certain Laurent polynomials $g_{\Gamma}(f)$.
 If $k=2$ these polynomials are linearly independent.
 Here $\Int$ denotes the relative interior and $L^*(k \cdot \Delta)$ the $\mathbb{C}$-vector space with basis $x^m$, where $m \in \Int(k \cdot \Delta) \cap M$. \end{proposition}

 The $g_{\Gamma}(f)$'s in fact are useful generators of the first component $J_{\Delta,f}^1$ of the jacobian ideal.
-These formulas heavily rely on the nondegeneracy of $f$ which could be translated in an algebraic independence between certain Laurent polynomials $F_0,...,F_n$ (see theorem \ref{theorem_characterization_Delta_regular}).
-A deficit is that the above generators of $U_{f,k}$ are in general not linearly independent for $k \geq 3$. \\
+These formulas rely on the nondegeneracy of $f$ which could be translated in an algebraic independence between certain Laurent polynomials $F_0,...,F_n$ (see theorem \ref{theorem_characterization_Delta_regular}).
+A deficit is that the above generators of $U_{f,k}$ are almost never linearly independent for $k \geq 3$. \\

 We then introduce the usual period map $\mathcal{P}_{B,f}$ with entries